 - AWS Secret Access Key: The Secret Key of your CoreWeave AI Object Storage Access Key.

-- Default region name: Optional.
-To set a default region, refer to the CoreWeave Availability Zones.
+- Default region name (Optional): To set a default region, see CoreWeave Availability Zones.

 - Default output format: Use